 GMC Terrain Best, Neutral, and Worst Years

 When it comes to picking the cream of the crop (or avoiding the bad apples) in GMC Terrain model years, we don’t just rely on gut feeling.
-We dive into an immense wealth of data, including:
+We dive into an enormous wealth of information, including:

 - What owners are saying in surveys